 Additionally, we observe that the same writing feedback can be resolved with different AI explanations.
 As shown in Table~\ref{tab:use_pattern}, we demonstrate two use pattern examples to resolve each type of AI prediction feedback as the ``hints'' of how to use XAI within \system systems.

-Correspondingly, we also find different users choose different AI explanations to resolve the similar problem.
+Correspondingly, we also find different users choose different AI explanations to resolve similar problems.
 For instance, when users receive a suggestion to rewrite the sentence into another aspect label, some participants directly ask for \emph{counterfactual explanations} to change the label (\eg P1, P7, P8), whereas others might refer to \emph{similar examples} to understand the conference published sentences first, and then revise their own writings (\eg P2, P6, P9, P11).
 Further, even the same people could use different XAIs based on different scenarios.
-As P1 mentioned \emph{``If time is urgent, I'll use counterfactual explanation because they are straight-forward.
-However, when I have more time, I'll use similar example explanation because I can potentially learn more writing skills from them.''}
+As P1 mentioned \emph{``If time is urgent, I'll use counterfactual explanation because they are straightforward.
+However, when I have more time, I'll use similar example explanations because I can potentially learn more writing skills from them.''}